Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Nevada and its opponents have gone over the current 54.5-point total in six of eight games this season.
+- Nevada and its opponents have combined to put up more than 54.5 points in six of eight games this season.

 - San Jose State's games have gone over 54.5 points in two opportunities this season.

+- Saturday's total is 4.2 points lower than the two team's combined 58.7 points per game average.

-- The two teams combine to score 58.7 points per game, 4.2 more than the over/under in this contest.
+- The 47 combined points per game that these two squads have allowed this season are 7.5 fewer than the 54.5 total in this contest.

-- These two squads combine to surrender 47 points per game, 7.5 fewer than this contest's over/under.

-- The average total in Wolf Pack games this season is 58.5, 4.0 points more than Saturday's total of 54.5.
+- The Wolf Pack and their opponents have scored an average of 58.5 points per game in 2021, 4.0 more than Saturday's total.

-- The 54.5 over/under in this game is 3.2 points above the 51.3 average total in Spartans games this season.
+- The 54.5 total in this game is 3.2 points higher than the 51.3 average total in Spartans games this season.

 Nevada Stats and Trends

+- Nevada has played eight games, with six wins against the spread.

-- So far this season, the Wolf Pack have been installed as favorites by a 10-point margin or more four times and are 3-1 ATS in those matchups.
+- So far this season, the Wolf Pack have been installed as favorites by a 10-point margin or more four times and are 3-1 ATS in those contests.

-- Nevada's games this year have gone over the total in six out of eight opportunities (75%).
+- Nevada's games this year have hit the over on six of eight set point totals (75%).

-- When Nevada records more than 22.6 points, it is 5-1 against the spread and 5-1 overall.
+- When Nevada puts up more than 22.6 points, it is 5-1 against the spread and 5-1 overall.

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.